RUGWIRO-Olivier/--User-Account-Management/README.md

-# user-profile-management-api
+# user-account-management-api

-`user-profile-management-api` is a backend application written in spring boot for the purpose of managing users of a soft drink company.
+`user-account-management-api` is a backend application written in spring boot for the purpose of managing users of a soft Z Company.

 ## Getting Started